DLC-link/dlc-clarity/README.md

 genhtml coverage.lcov
 open index.html
 ```

 ## Useful to note

 ### Scripts

 This repo contains scripts that help interacting with our contracts.
 Create a `.env` in the root folder, following the `.env.template` file.
 Then, after an `npm install` and an `npm run build`, scripts can be ran using `dlc-link-stacks`.
 Run `dlc-link-stacks --help` to see the possibilities.
 Scripts can be found [here](scripts/).

 ### Mocknet deployment

-This repo temporarily contains the older versions of our contracts in the `legacy-contracts` folder.
-The following command deploys all our contracts and maked the necessary setups for testing.
+The following command deploys all our contracts and makes the necessary setups for testing.

 ```bash
 $ clarinet integrate -p deployments/custom.devnet-plan.yaml